By Jing Zhi Wong

 Post-judgment, Malaysia has learned from history and increases its military presence in the area.
 In August 2017, Malaysia built a military facility on Middle Rocks, allowing them to monitor traffic in the area.
 This not only safeguards Malaysia’s interests in Middle Rocks, but strengthens their case.
 The active assertion of sovereignty on Middle Rocks and surrounding waters prevents the derogation and intrusion on territory by foreign nations, preventing further territory being lost through acquiescence.
 This act also circumvents Article 121(3) of the UNCLOS.
 By maintaining a garrison and sustaining human habitation on Middle Rocks, Malaysia is able to counter propositions, such as in Philippines v China, that such rocks do not have an exclusive economic zone of its own.

 International law is fluid and influenced by political pressures and circumstances of the day.
 In disputes over territorial sovereignty, it is often the conduct of nations in respect of the territory in question that determines ownership of title, similar to concepts of Adverse Possession in domestic law.
 Incursions onto disputed territory with intent of acquiring a better claim to them may lead to escalating tensions in the region, especially in situations pending a ruling from the ICJ.
 Perhaps it is in the interest of friendship and peace that both parties maintain the status quo, reach a compromise and consider holding these maritime features in condominia.

 Jing-Zhi (Benjamin) Wong majors in Engineering Science and Law and Society at the University of Western Australia.
-His favourite TV shows when procrastinating from study include Escape to the Country and Judge John Deed.
+He has also written a follow up article on the merits of Malaysia’s Pedra Branca judgment review application.